redis-stack/redis-stack-docs/docs/stack/_index.md

 {{% alert title="Note" color="warning" %}}

-Note that the modules as described here are generic and that we list only the representative use cases.
+Modules as described here are generic, and we list only the representative use cases.

 {{% /alert %}}